If you are going to study at a university abroad, there may be good money to be obtained through grants.

 Remember to fill in all the fields in the form and only refer to the appendices if there is nothing else in the form.
 In some forms, you are asked not to refer to annexes.

 In short: do as desired, as it facilitates the processing of your application.
-It is silly to be excluded because of practical things that are not in order.
+It is silly to be excluded because of practical content writing things that are not in order.

 If there is a guide to completing the application form, read it carefully.
 It is there for your sake and can often contain useful information.

 6 – How to write a motivated scholarship application essay